Youth Take Flight for Success Webinar Series

 Hint 1: If it seems too fast, easy, or cheap, run!
 The rewards of education require some work.

 Hint 2: If the school is contacting you, and a person who sounds like a sales person is trying to push you to go there, it’s probably not right.
 Most legitimate schools do not have to be pushy.

 Websites for Researching Colleges

 Depending on which Texas college or university you attend, you will have various resources to help you navigate college life.
 Check out the list of college foster care liaisons to see who you can contact at your college for questions or concerns.

 Paying for college can seem like the biggest hurdle to going.
 You have resources available to help cover the cost.
 Your Preparation for Adult Living (PAL) worker, caseworker, and other caring adults are available to help you with the application and answer other questions you may have about your financial benefits.
 The College For All Texans Financial Aid page has information about how to apply for financial aid and the types of financial aid available.
 They also have a page to help you understand college costs.

 FindHelp.org, formerly Aunt Bertha, is a database that you can also search.
 It has a section for finding help paying for school.

 Free Application for Federal Student Aid (FAFSA)

 Once you've been accepted to a college, complete the Free Application for Federal Student Aid (FAFSA) to find out what federal financial assistance is available to you.
 This is also a requirement for applying to the ETV program.
-Fill Out the FAFSA.
+Learn what to expect when filling out the FAFSA.